askui/askui/docs/docs/04-Tooling/annotate-image.md

-# Annotate image
+# Annotate Image

-the askui client offers an annotation tool, which helps with the test creation and debugging failed tests.
+The askui client offers an annotation tool which helps with the test creation and debugging of failed tests.

-## How it works
+## How It Works

-The annotation command annotates an image with our AI model.
-And it produces a single HTML report file, which contains the model results.
-This file can be easily shared.
+The annotation command annotates an image with our AI model producing a single report as an HTML file.
+This file can easily be shared.

 This command takes as optional input:

-- imagePath:
+- `imagePath`:
-  - If this argument is defined, then the image will be loaded, annotated
+  - If this argument is defined, the image at the path is loaded and annotated
-  - If this argument is not defined, then a screenshot of your specified screen will be taken and annotated
+  - If this argument is not defined, a screenshot of your specified screen is taken and annotated
-- outputPath: This is the output folder path.
-In which the HTML reports will be saved.
-If it's not defined then a folder called report will be created.
+- `outputPath`: This is the output folder path in which the HTML reports are going to be saved.
+If it's not defined then a folder called `report` will be created.
-- customElements: A list of custom eLements that when defined, the AI model will use them to detect similar elements to them.
+- `customElements`: A list of custom elements.
+The AI model will use them to detect elements similar to them.

-## How to use
+## How to Use

 ```typescript
 import * as askui from "@vqa4gui/askui";